Rainbow Thresholds: Introduction

 \section{Introduction}

-It has been observed for a long time that the threshold for the existence of various combinatorial objects in random graphs and hypergraphs occurs close to where the expected number of such objects tends to infinity.
-This informal observation has been given rigorous validation in two recent breakthrough papers.
-First of all, Frankston, Kahn, Narayanan and Park \cite{FKNP2020} showed that under fairly general circumstances, the threshold for the existence of combinatorial objects is within a factor $O(\log n)$ of the point where the expected number begins to take off.
-In a follow up paper, Kahn, Narayanan and Park \cite{KNP2020} tightened their analysis for the case of the square of a Hamilton cycle and solved the existence problem up to a constant factor.
-A remarkable achievement, given the complexity of proofs of earlier weaker results.
-A key notion in this analysis is that of {\em spread}, see \eqref{spread}, first used in the paper of Alweiss, Lovett, Wu and Zhang \cite{ALWZ} that made significant progress in the resolution of the {\em Sunflower Conjecture} of Erd\H{o}s.
+It has long been observed that the threshold for the existence of various combinatorial objects in random graphs and hypergraphs occurs close to where the expected number of such objects tends to infinity.
+This informal observation has been given rigorous validation in recent breakthrough papers.
+First of all, Frankston, Kahn, Narayanan and Park \cite{FKNP2020} showed that under fairly general circumstances, the threshold for the existence of combinatorial objects is within a factor of $O(\log n)$ of the point where the expected number of objects begins to take off.
+In a follow up paper, Kahn, Narayanan and Park \cite{KNP2020} tightened their analysis for the case of the square of a Hamilton cycle and solved the existence problem up to a constant factor: a remarkable achievement, given the complexity of proofs of earlier weaker results.
+A key notion in this analysis is that of {\em spread}, see \eqref{spread}, first used in the paper of Alweiss, Lovett, Wu and Zhang \cite{ALWZ} that made significant progress in the resolution of the {\em Sunflower Conjecture} of Erd\H{o}s and Rado.